linode/docs/docs/guides/security/monitoring/security-auditing-with-lynis/index.md

 modified: 2020-10-29
 modified_by:
   name: Linode
+title: 'Automated Security Auditing with Lynis'
-title: 'Security Auditing with Lynis'
+h1_title: 'Security Auditing with Lynis'
-h1_title: 'Logging and System Monitoring'
-aliases: ['/security/monitoring/logging-and-system-monitoring/']
-image: Logging_and_system_monitoring.png
 ---
 ## Before you Begin